Why should I attend?

 - You don’t think you can get a job.

 - You really like college and think graduate school is going to be just as fun.

 For more information

-Visit or call the Career Development and Advising Center to schedule an appointment with a professional staff member.
+Visit or call Career Services to schedule an appointment with a professional staff member.